Children from Palomas, Mexico catch school buses to attend school in New Mexico

 “There are more opportunities here for work,” she said.
 “I like it here.”

-Like the hundreds of other students from Palomas, Mexico, on Thursday morning who were gathered in a parking lot at the port of entry in Columbus, New Mexico, Luna and her brother are American citizens.
+Like hundreds of other students from Palomas, Mexico, who were gathered Thursday morning in a parking lot of the port of entry in Columbus, New Mexico, Luna and her brother are American citizens.
 But their families are not.
 Therefore, they live in Mexico but they attend school in the United States.

-About 700 students from Palomas, Mexico, catch school buses here at the port of entry to attend public schools in the United States, said Philip Skinner who drives one of the buses.

-Skinner owns the local hotel, Los Milagros, just three miles up the road and says driving the children is an easy $50 extra per day in his wallet.
-He drives the elementary children to Columbus Elementary School, here in Columbus.

 And as the sun began to rise and the winds picked up, so did their energy and their chatter.